-Treasury is particularly concerned that, under the proposed Guidance, it is possible that appropriations may inappropriately be construed as conditional contributions or reciprocal transactions, on the basis that agencies provide budget estimates, performance / output information to Government relating to services.
-However, this is not a straightforward issue and requires further consideration.
-The ED 144 guidance may cause additional confusion, pending further amendments.
+HoTARAC is particularly concerned that, under the proposed Guidance, appropriations may be construed as conditional contributions or reciprocal transactions, on the basis that agencies provide budget estimates, performance / output information to Government relating to services.
+This issue requires further consideration and the ED 144 Guidance may cause confusion in the meantime.